johnthwong/housing-authority-scraper/README.md

 # import sys package for the subsequent line of code:
 import sys

-# replace the file path with where the downloaded folder is located on your computer:
+# replace the file path with the local path to the downloaded folder:
-sys.path.append(‘/Users/john/Downloads’)
+sys.path.append(‘/Users/john/Downloads/housing-authority-scraper’)

-# import the scrape function from the downloaded folder
+# import the scrape function:
-from housing-authority-scraper-main.ha_scrape_4 import scrape
+from housing_authority_scraper import scrape

 # input the path to where geckodriver or WebDriver is installed and then input any number of years you’d like to scrape:
 scrape('/Users/john/geckodriver', 2021, 2022)